██ CLEARANCE: ALPHA-01 · MISSION: ENGAGE · PLATFORM: SIM

 Maverick

-Comparative autopilot study: SFI, LQR, and MPC guidance laws evaluated against missile longitudinal dynamics.
-Fastest time-to-target confirmed at 8 seconds.
-Built in MATLAB with CasADi/IPOPT.
+I compared three autopilot guidance laws, SFI, LQR, and MPC, on missile longitudinal dynamics.
+MPC gave the fastest time to target at 8 seconds.
+I built it in MATLAB with CasADi/IPOPT.

 8.00s